datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. X Set up the report to use the Owner's credentials to access the underlying data in BigQuery, an verify that the 'Enable cache' checkbox is selected in for the report.
 4. Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is not selected for the report.

+C is correct because you must set Owner credentials to use the 'enable cache' option in BigQuery.
+It is also a Google best practive to use the 'enable cache' option when the business scenario calls for using prefetch caching.
+1) Report must use Owner's Credentials.
+2) You don't need to tell the users not to use the report, you need to tell the system to use Query and Pre-fetch caching to cut down on BigQuery jobs.

 > What is AVRO used for?

 1. Serialization and de-serialization of data so that it can be transmitted and stored while maintaining an object structure.
-2. X AVRO ist a file type usually specified with \*.avr and a common format for spreadsheets.
+2. AVRO ist a file type usually specified with \*.avr and a common format for spreadsheets.
 3. AVRO is an encryption method.
 AVRO-256 is a 256-bit key standard.
 4. AVRO is a numerical type in SQL that stores a 38 digit value with 9 digit decimal representation.
 It avoids rounding errors in financial calculations.

+B is not correct.
+AVRO is not a file format.
+It is a serialization method.

 > Customer wants to maintain investment in an existing Apache Spark code data pipeline.